 In figure 2, the histogram bars (top subchart) moved above the zero line in January with each bar becoming higher than the preceding bar.
-At around the same time, the MACD line chart (bottom subchart) shows the fast line crossing above the signal line.
+Around the same time, the MACD line chart (bottom subchart) shows the fast line crossing above the signal line.
 These actions in the MACD indicate the likelihood of the beginning of an uptrend with strong momentum.

 The two lines continued moving up and went above the zero line, which suggested the uptrend still had legs.
 It wasn’t until price hit the lower end of its channel that the MACD lines showed the likelihood of a slowdown in the trend.
-The two lines stayed above the zero line without much movement for about a couple of months.
+The two lines stayed above the zero line without much movement for a couple of months.
 But there was no indication of a trend reversal until April, when two things occurred:

 This should have alerted traders to the possibility of a downtrend.

 MACD divergence.
 Divergence happens when price moves in one direction and the indicator moves in the opposite direction.
 Divergences could indicate a trend slowdown or reversal.
 Shifting our attention to the histogram, the first time price reached the top of the price channel, the histogram bars started becoming shorter.
 That divergence between price and the MACD indicator may have been an early indication of a slowdown in the trend.
 This should have alerted traders that the trend may continue for some time but without much momentum.